fsantini/python-e3dc/README.md

 # python-e3dc

+**NOTE: This branch is deprecated and will soon be replaced by the python3 branch which has a slightly different API**

 Python API for querying E3/DC systems, either through the manufacturer's portal or directly via RSCP connection

 This library provides an interface to query an E3/DC solar power management system through the web interface of the manufacturer.